Mark Andrews Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Matchup vs. Pittsburgh

-- Andrews is averaging 27.8 receiving yards per game in five career matchups against the Steelers, 27.7 fewer than his receiving yards prop bet over/under for Sunday's game (55.5).
+- In his five matchups against the Steelers, Andrews' 27.8 receiving yards average is 27.7 less than his over/under for Sunday's game (55.5).

-- The Steelers are allowing 251.9 passing yards per game this year, the NFL's 14th-ranked pass defense.
+- The Steelers are allowing 251.9 passing yards per game this season, the NFL's 14th-ranked pass defense.

-- The Steelers have conceded 16 passing TDs this season (1.5 per game), ranking them 10th among NFL defenses.
+- The Steelers have surrendered 16 touchdowns through the air (1.5 per game).
+They are 10th in the league in that category.

 Recent Performances

-- Andrews put together a 65-yard performance against the Browns last week on four catches (16.2 yards per catch) while being targeted 10 times and scoring one touchdown.
+- In last week's game against the Browns, Andrews was targeted 10 times and racked up four catches for 65 yards (16.2 yards per catch) and scored one touchdown.

-- Over his last three outings, Andrews' 18 grabs (on 28 targets) have led to 201 receiving yards (67.0 per game) and two touchdowns.
+- Andrews' stat line in his last three games shows 18 catches for 201 yards and two touchdowns.
+He averaged 67.0 receiving yards per game and was targeted 28 times.

 Andrews' Baltimore Teammates